Whitey HerzogDorrel Norman Elvert Herzog

 “I think what he did was to get everybody focused on more team-oriented goals instead of individual goals,” said Cardinals second baseman Tommy Herr.
 “Obviously, with Whitey over here, the thinking of the whole organization changed to go along with his philosophy.”

 Herzog enjoyed his most successful run as a manager with the Cardinals, winning three National League pennants, including a World Series title in 1982.
-In addition to serving as the manager of champs, he was also the general manager for the 1981 and ’82 seasons.
+In addition to serving as the manager, he was also the general manager for the 1980 and ’81 seasons.

 He built a team around speed, defense and a strong bullpen.
-The Cardinals had seven players finish with double digit steal totals in ’82 that included left fielder Lonnie Smith, who finished second in MVP voting , as well as second in stolen bases (68) on the year.
+The Cardinals had seven players finish with double digit steal totals in ’82, including left fielder Lonnie Smith, who finished second in National League MVP voting.

 The team defense was given a boost with the acquisition of future Hall of Fame shortstop Ozzie Smith prior to the 1982 season.
 “The Wizard of Oz” won his third straight Gold Glove Award in his first year in St. Louis.
 And Hall of Fame reliever Bruce Sutter anchored the bullpen with his league-leading 36 saves.